dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   decentralization swap.
-  To ensure that no one can transfer tokens, and distribute them or start token markets prematurely, all remaining inital tokens are locked in neurons.
+  To ensure that no one can transfer tokens, and distribute them or start token markets prematurely, all remaining initial tokens are locked in neurons.
   Moreover, in pre-decentralization-swap mode, the initial neurons cannot modify the SNS or transfer the treasury tokens.